datacarpentry/2014-09-29-iDigBio/lessons/R/02-starting-with-data.md

 * How many species have been recorded during these surveys?

-## About `data.frame`
+# About the `data.frame` class

 `data.frame` is the _de facto_ data structure for most tabular data and what we use for statistics and plotting.

-They are a collection of vectors of identical lengths (each representing a column), and each vector can be of a different data type (e.g., characters, integers, factors).
+`data.frame` are a collection of vectors of identical lengths.
+Each vector represents a column, and each vector can be of a different data type (e.g., characters, integers, factors).
 The `str()` function is useful to inspect the data types of the columns.

 <!---
 Data frames can have additional attributes such as `rownames()`, which can be